JK 20 Gal Dual Gas Tank

-Never hassle with transporting and transferring gas from gas cans again with the GenRight JK Extended Range additional tank!
+Never hassle with transporting and transferring gas from gas cans again with the 20 gallon GenRight JK additional tank!

-The GenRight Extended Range Tank will give you a 600 mile range!
-The 20 gallon extra tank increases your total capacity in a 4 door JK to 45 gallons!
+This additional rear mounted tank is designed to occupy the rear space under the body where the factory muffler sits.
+This tank will give you a 600 mile range between fill ups!
+The extra 20 gallon tank increases your total capacity in a 4 door JK to 45 gallons!

 The nice part is you will not notice the extra gas tank since it is mounted under the body in the very rear of the vehicle and fills through the stock gas cap.